Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Convergence rates

 \end{theorem} The proof is a consequence of the result from \cite{ShaCloCoi18}.

-Using \autoref{thm:ConvR} we are able to formulate the main result of this subsection: For this purpose we write down the scaling functions and wavelets related to {\bf RQNN}s with fixed $\kappa_j = r^2 = 1$ in \autoref{eq:rqnn}, for the sake of simplicity of presentation.
-Then, \begin{itemize} \item for $k \in \ZN$ and $\vec{k} \in \ZN^m$ the elements of $\mathbb{S}$ are the functions
+Using \autoref{thm:ConvR} we are able to formulate the main result of this subsection: For this purpose we write down the scaling functions and wavelets related to \RQNN{}s with fixed $\kappa_j = r^2 = 1$ in \autoref{eq:rqnn}, for the sake of simplicity of presentation.
+Then, \begin{itemize} \item for $k \in \ZN$ and $\vec{k} \in \ZN^m$ the elements of $\mathbb{S}$, defined in \autoref{eq:fpcinnd} are the functions

 \item The wavelets functions of $\mathbb{W}$ are given by